Admission Applicants and Intention to Apply for Financial Aid

 Reapplying for Aid

-U.S. citizens and permanent residents must reapply for financial aid each year to be considered for federal financial aid or need based aid from Mount Holyoke.
-Students applying for federal aid only do not need to complete the requirements for need based aid from Mount Holyoke.
+U.S. citizens, Permanent Residents and undocumented and DACA students must reapply for financial aid each year to be considered for need based aid from Mount Holyoke.
+U.S. Citizens and Permanent Residents applying for federal aid only do not need to complete the requirements for need based aid from Mount Holyoke but they will need to complete the FAFSA each year to apply for federal financial aid.
 Current students who apply for aid should have all their requirements in to SFS by May 1.
 Admission applicant deadlines vary based on the application plan.

 Students who did not qualify for need-based financial aid from Mount Holyoke at the time of their admission but whose family circumstances have changed significantly are encouraged to apply for aid in subsequent years.